-To further enhance the support we currently offer every pupil in school, we have employed a specialist teaching assistant to help provide any additional social or emotional wellbeing support for any pupils and/or families who feel that they may benefit from it.
-This support will be flexible and tailored to meet each child’s needs; it could consist of one session, weekly or daily visits.
-We will be offering 1:1 support along with group work and drop-in times for both our pupils and, if requested, their parents/ carers.
+To further enhance the support we currently offer every pupil in school, Miss Craig, Assistant Head (Pastoral) is taking the lead to further develop Mental Health and Wellbeing ,as well as working with a specialist teaching assistant to help provide any additional social or emotional wellbeing support for any pupils and/or families who feel that they may benefit from it.
+This support is flexible and tailored to meet each child’s needs; it could consist of one session, weekly or daily visits.
+We will be offering 1:1 support along with group work and drop-in times for both our pupils and, if requested, their parents/carers.

 We also offer support through the use of some external agencies, such as Younger Minds, Reverend Steve Parker offers a chaplaincy service, School Nurse, GP referrals and CAMHS.

 Useful websites for parents:

 Please lick on the following links to download a copy of Werrington Primary’s Mental Health and Wellbeing Policy as well as our Wellbeing and Mental Health Referral Form.

 You will need Adobe Reader to read the above document.

 Click here or on the icon below, if you don’t have a copy.